Migration Information Source

 Looking for some of the most often-sought information on global migration?
 This statistics-rich article draws on the most current data sources to offer a primer on international migration, highlighting its types, the size of the migrant population and growth over time, and major sending and receiving countries and regions.
 Beyond looking at labor and humanitarian migrants and international students, the article examines remittances and more.

-Immigrants from South America made up 2.7 million (about 7 percent) of the United States' foreign-born population of 40.4 million in 2011.
-While the share may seem small, this population has grown 30 times its size since 1960, when about 90,000 South American immigrants resided in the country.
-This article examines the latest data on South American immigrants in the United States, including population size, geographic distribution, admission categories, and demographic and socioeconomic characteristics.
+Immigrants from the Philippines made up 4.5 percent of the 40.4 million immigrants in the United States in 2011.
+Although this population—1.8 million strong in 2011—has grown 17 times its size since 1960, its share among Asian immigrants overall has decreased since that year.
+This article examines the latest data on Filipino immigrants in the United States, including population size, geographic distribution, admission categories, and demographic and socioeconomic characteristics.